LouisRaimbault/PrefRec/README.md

 More versions will arrive soon for more precise and diverse applications.
 If you would like to better understand their use and methods of operation, please have a look to : (link comming soon)

+**Prefrec:**
+* (recursiv) Mining frequent itemSets with a relative Support
+* Get an output Tsv file for information about frequent itemSet
+* Get 2 files necessary to launch Prefrules

+**Prefrules:**
+* (recursiv) Mining confident rules with a minConf value
+* 7 differents possibles kind of supplementary coefficient
+* Get an output txt files for informations about confident rules and the coefficients you choose

 ## Creating binaries and getting started